 - Physical Development

 In a very secure, caring and spacious environment, we lay the foundations of successful learning.
-Our children leave Reception with self-confidence, high self-esteem and a sense of independence, with good social skills and a passion for learning.
+Our children leave Early Years with self-confidence, high self-esteem and a sense of independence, with good social skills and a passion for learning.
 We value the role of structured play to support the children's learning and development and ensure that they have valuable experiences both inside and outside the classroom.

 Key Stage 1 (KS1)